guneykilic/nove-copilot/docs/index.md

 # docs/index.md dosyası:
 ---
 layout: default
-title: Nove Copilot Privacy Policy
+title: iZec | Copilot Privacy Policy
 ---

-# Privacy Policy for Nove Copilot
+# Privacy Policy for iZec | Copilot

-Last updated: November 14, 2024
+Last updated: December 9, 2024

 ## Overview
-Nove Copilot ("we", "our", or "us") is committed to protecting your privacy.
+iZec | Copilot ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

 ## Information Collection
 Our extension collects and stores the following information: